What are the Overhead Costs?

 Such Overhead expenses are the ones which vary in direct proportion to the volume of output.
 These overhead expenses are directly affected by business activity.

-Variable Overhead Cost Examples include Shipping expenses, Advertising Costs etc.
+Variable Overhead Examples include Shipping expenses, Advertising Costs etc.

 #2 – Function- Wise Classification

-Based on Function wise classification, Overhead Cost can be divided into the following types:
+Based on Function wise classification, it can be divided into the following types:

 It comprises of all indirect costs whether in the form of Indirect material, indirect Labor or Indirect Expenses which are incurred in the manufacturing of the goods and services.
 It is also known as Factory Overheads, Work Overheads etc.